-Climate change along with the increasing world populations and unsustainable farming practices are causing scarcity of food resources and fresh water.
-This also caused depletion of groundwater.
-These are the few reasons to how the idea Seawater Greenhouse was generated.
+Climate change, along with the increasing world populations and unsustainable farming practices, is causing scarcity of food resources and freshwater.
+This also caused the depletion of groundwater.
+These are the few reasons how the idea Seawater Greenhouse was generated.

-Seawater Greenhouse uses a new source of fresh water which is derived from seawater, and a suitable climate for growing the plants can be managed.
-The Seawater Greenhouse helps in providing a low-cost solution which helps to enable year-round crop production in some of the world’s driest and hottest regions.
+Seawater Greenhouse uses a new source of fresh water, which is derived from seawater, and a suitable climate for growing the plants can be managed.
+The Seawater Greenhouse helps in providing a low-cost solution that allows enabling year-round crop production in some of the world’s driest and hottest regions.
 It uses sunlight and seawater.
 This technology copies the natural process and helps to restore the environment while reducing the operating costs of greenhouse horticulture.

-The ventilation air in the greenhouse is driven by the wind is cooled, helps sterilized humidified and cleaned by the use of seawater evaporators.
-Evaporators help in creating a climate which enables crops to grow in areas which normally dont and also provide the right conditions due to lack of fresh water or high temperature.
+Evaporators help in creating a climate that enables crops to grow in areas that generally don’t and also provide the right conditions due to lack of freshwater or high temperature.
 Only the pure water evaporates, and the seawater is then reduced to concentrated brine, which can be evaporated outside the greenhouse to yield salt and other minerals.
 Evaporating seawater and cooling the air in the process is much simpler and cheaper than desalination.
-By this method the plants are not stressed by excessive transpiration and tends to grow faster and produce higher yield.
+By this method, the plants are not stressed by excessive transpiration and tend to grow faster and produce higher yields.

-The team has a variety of expertise whose main aim is to provide better solution for the production of fresh water for growth and sustianabilty of plants
+The team has a variety of experts whose main aim is to provide a better solution for the production of freshwater for growth and sustainability of plants

-This concept was originates in 1991 and developed by Light Works Ltd in the United Kingdom.
+This concept originated in 1991 and developed by Light Works Ltd in the United Kingdom.
 The initial pilot research project commenced in 1992 on the Canary Island of Tenerife, and the positive results confirmed its viability and the potential for other arid regions.